Giving cash is a direct, dignified, and proven way to reduce poverty

 The U.S. spends about what most wealthy countries spend on social protection, yet 37.9M Americans are still living in poverty.
 The U.S. currently has the second highest poverty rate relative to national income of any wealthy country in the world.

 Much of this social spending is poured into poorly designed programs that carry excessive bureaucratic burden, leaving a quarter of eligible families unable to access the support they need to meet their basic needs and invest in their future.
-And when programs do reach people in need, they often comes with invasive, time-consuming applications and paternalistic conditions.
+And when programs do reach people in need, they often come with invasive, time-consuming applications and paternalistic conditions.

 We know unconditional cash works to dramatically reduce poverty, without imposing excessive and unhelpful barriers to entry.
 With your support, we can continue building the case for cash-based government interventions and shift more aid directly into the hands of families in need.